Home/UK/AI Apprenticeship Units

 Tier 4 — AI leadership

 A coherent employer AI skills strategy deploys interventions at all four tiers, sequenced to the organisation’s AI maturity.
-Units provide the funding mechanism for Tiers 1, 2, and 4 — full apprenticeship standards serve Tier 3.
+Units provide the funding mechanism for targeted leadership and role-specific upskilling — full apprenticeship standards serve Tier 3.

 Future pipeline and what comes next